Philanthropy Report

 A generous community of donors expands horizons for Corsairs by supporting student organizations

-An outpouring of support from donors during giving days and crowdfunding initiatives enabled student organizations at like Corsair Esports, the National Society of Black Engineers, Corsair Cheer, and the Black Law Students Association to offer pivotal experiences to its members.
+An outpouring of support from donors during giving days and crowdfunding initiatives enabled student organizations like Corsair Esports, the National Society of Black Engineers, Corsair Cheer, and the Black Law Students Association to offer pivotal experiences to its members.
 These groups were able to attend international professional development conferences, expand to allow more students to participate, and acquire necessary equipment.

 "We were at a crossroads," said Percy Williams ’24, former NSBE senator, who worked with other NSBE members to arrange for the UMass Dartmouth chapter to attend the 50th Annual NSBE Convention in Atlanta, GA.
 "We needed a lot of support to get every member to the conference.
 Crowdfunding made that possible and allowed us to offer this opportunity to all 40 members, not just a select few."